CS5008Fall2025/midterm-report-maggiesomiakiraneu/README.md

 Implementing the Fibonacci algorithms in C required careful attention to several low-level details that are abstracted away in higher-level languages.

 The biggest challenge was managing the memoization table for the dynamic programming version.
-I used a static array dp_table[MAX] with a maximum size of 100,000 elements.
-This meant using memset() to reset the table to zero before each DP test run.
+I used a static array `dp_table[MAX]` with a maximum size of 100,000 elements.
+This meant using `memset()` to reset the table to zero before each DP test run.
 I also had to make sure the table was reinitialized properly to keep a clean state between different runs.
 I thought about whether to use stack or heap memory, but static allocation was simpler since it avoided manual malloc and free operations.

 Another challenge was handling the fast growth of Fibonacci numbers.
-I used uint64_t (an unsigned 64-bit integer) to store values up to F(93) before overflow happens.
-Defining typedef uint64_t ull made the code easier to read while keeping accuracy.
+I used `uint64_t` to store values up to F(93) before overflow happens.
+Defining typedef `uint64_t` ull made the code easier to read while keeping accuracy.

-For timing, I used clock_gettime() with CLOCK_MONOTONIC to get precise measurements.
+For timing, I used `clock_gettime()` with CLOCK_MONOTONIC to get precise measurements.
 The function calculates elapsed time in seconds by combining the seconds and nanoseconds from the timespec structure.

 To track the number of operations, I passed a pointer to an unsigned long long counter through all function calls.
 This allowed each function to update the counter while still returning the Fibonacci result.